1231360-ISEP/lei-24-s2-1db-g021/docs/sprintA/us003/01.requirements-engineering/Readme.md

 **Input Data:**

 * Typed data:
-    * a reference
-    * a designation
+    * The job
-    * an informal description
-    * a technical description
-    * an estimated duration
+    * The fundamental characteristics

 * Selected data:
-    * a task category
+    * The job
+    * The fundamental characteristics

 **Output Data:**